 We didn’t get into Covid related issues as we assume you’re already used to adopting.

-We also didn’t get into appreciation methods like a bonus, or buying presents, as many companies are struggling with budgets theses days.
+We also didn’t get into appreciation methods like a bonus or buying presents like:

 And as we’ve shown, recognizing employees doesn’t have to be expensive if you have a very low budget.

 When there’s a will there’s a way right?